zoercai/zoercai.github.io/_posts/2015-06-03-vector-questions.md

 # Vector Icons or Icon Fonts?

-Vector Icons all the way.
-A bunch of reasons, the most important probably being that vector icons are resiable without quality loss and appear extra sharp on retina displays.
+Vector Icons.
+Fpr a bunch of reasons, the most important probably being that vector icons are resizable without quality loss and appear extra sharp on retina displays.

 [See detailed explanation by css-tricks](https://css-tricks.com/icon-fonts-vs-svg/).
 By the way, [FlatIcon](http://www.flaticon.com) all the way.